GeekyAubergine/zoeaubert.me/content/blog-posts/2025/2024-tell-me-more.md

 ![A collection of my black and gold Custodes arranged into several squads, with the jet bikes in the background, Sisters of Silence in the middle and a unit of Guards and Wardens at the front stood on white and black marble-like bases.
 To the right is my bronze medal, which features a skull and crossbones style icon but with the bones replaced with paint brushes.
 To the far left are some Imperial Knights from another entry](https://cdn.geekyaubergine.com/2024/09/30/IMG_7637.jpeg)

 Despite stiff competition, I somehow came third.
-I'm sure it was primarily thanks to the Mabel bases, but this was a great win for me.
+I'm sure it was primarily thanks to the Marble bases, but this was a great win for me.

 ### Lorcana